-Always choose a professional looking user interface as a professional user interface so that your studio looks good.
+Always choose a professional-looking user interface like a professional user interface so that your studio looks good.
 After all “what looks good sells well“

-Above I have described that the user interfaces impacts the workflow speed.
-However, a user interface is now a single factor which speeds up your workflow.
+Above I have described that the user interfaces impact the workflow speed.
+However, a user interface is now a single factor that speeds up your workflow.

 There are few other factors too.
 Some of them are,

-- Easy Keyword shortcuts (Pro tip: “One key shortcut” better than “combination key shortcuts”)
+- Easy Keyboard shortcuts (Pro tip: “One key shortcut” better than “combination key shortcuts”)

 - Faster editing tools

 - Low CPU Usage